mgenet/dolfin_warp/README.md

 ### Installation
 Get the code:
 ```
-> git clone git@bitbucket.org:mgenet/dolfin_dic.git
+git clone git@bitbucket.org:mgenet/dolfin_dic.git
 ```
-To load the library within python, the simplest is to add the folder containing `dolfin_dic` to `PYTHONPATH`:
+To be able to load the library within python, the simplest is to add the folder containing `dolfin_dic` to the `PYTHONPATH` environment variable:
 ```
-> export PYTHONPATH=$PYTHONPATH:/path/to/folder
+export PYTHONPATH=$PYTHONPATH:/path/to/folder
 ```
 (To make this permanent, add the line to `~/.bashrc`.)
-Then you can load the library within python:
+Then you should be able to load the library within python:
 ```
 > import dolfin_dic as ddic
 ```